Ipstenu/ban-hammer/readme.txt

 Many thanks are due to WP-Deadbolt, for making me think about SQL and TTC for StopForumSpam integration.
 MASSIVE credit to Travis Hamera for the StopForumSpam/cURL fix!
 And then props to Helen Hou-Sandi for not using curl at all.
 Protip?
 Use <a href="http://planetozh.com/blog/2009/08/how-to-make-http-requests-with-wordpress/">WP_http</a> instead!

 ==Changelog==

+= 2.5.1 =
+* 13 November 2015 by Ipstenu
+* People on Multisite couldn't access settings.
+There's a level of irony there.

 = 2.5 =
 * 12 November 2015 by Ipstenu